piratte/auger-FTS-utils/README.md

 # from the web interface I saw, that the error on failed transfers was 'Destination file exists and overwrite is not enabled' so I did not submit a retry job
 ```

+## grepFileByError

+Usage: `grepFileByError.py [options] jobID error[ error]`

+The script is used to extract transfers that failed due to a particular error.
+The user can describe multiple error in
+form of a space separated list (each error reason should be surrounded in quotes).
+The script outputs the pairs of
+source destination SURLs, so it can be easily used as output of the `submitFTS` script.
+The output is printed
+on the console.

+If the user is not sure about the correct phrasing of the error, the script shall be ran with the `-u` option, which
+prints all the error reasons encountered in that job.

+Description of the rest of the input parameters is printed out when running the script with the `-h` switch.